sabifo4/LUCA-divtimes/01_PAML/00_CODEML/README.md

 cp ../../../../00_data_formatting/01_inp_data/LUCAdup_246sp_uncalib.tree trees/uncalibrated/
 # Next, copy control files
 cp ../../control_files/* control_files/
-# Last, copy the in-house bash scripts with our pipeline
+# Copy now the in-house bash scripts with our pipeline
 cp ../../scripts/*sh scripts/
 # Once everything is ready, you can transfer this directory to your cluster!
 # One way of doing this is by using `rsync`, but you may use other approaches.
 # Below, you will find an example of the `rsync` commands you should run once
 # you replace the tags with your own credentials.
-# First, move one dir back so you are inside `HPC`
+# Move one dir back so you are inside `HPC` and run `rsync`
 cd ../
 rsync -avz --copy-links LUCAdup_arcsin <uname>@<server>:<path_to_your_wd_in_HPC>
 ```